Confidentiality & Medical Records

 Shevington Surgery Privacy Notice

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 Access to Records (Subject Access Requests)

-In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records either in writing or verbally.
+In accordance with the Data Protection Act 2018, patients may request to see their medical records either in writing or verbally.
 Such requests should be made through the practice manager.
 No information will be released without the patient consent unless we are legally obliged to do so.